 Documents needed for Working on Campus

-- Complete a W-4 and an I-9 form within 3 working days.
+- Complete a W-4 and an I-9 form on or BEFORE the first working day.
 These forms are located in the Office of Human Resources/Payroll at the SGC Building, Suite #102, 1919 University Dr N.

 - Documentation you need to bring with you in order to complete the above forms.